Have Fun Learning Halloween Social Routines with Play

 Of course, don’t use poster putty with kids who still put objects in their mouths!

 Limiting screen time is recommended for children, so make your iPad time a valuable learning experience!
 While particularly useful for teletherapy since you can still practice the trick-or-treat routine, it won’t be 3D!
 If you are working with a child in person, be sure to combine hands-on activities along with iPad use, especially if your student has autism.

 Using a paper duplicate of the onscreen activity can be a good way to help autistic children start to interact in real life.
 Since they are already familiar with the activity, the new skill is playing it with a person.

 Just take screenshots or photos of the activity steps that require interaction.
 Work on identifying and practicing each of these steps outside of the routine until your student can do it.
 Then put it back into the shortened routine.
-Build up until they can do the entire activity in an interaction with you before gaining access to the iPad version is their reinforcement for playing the routine in person.
+Build up until they can do the entire activity in an interaction with you.
+Gaining access to the iPad version is their reinforcement for playing the routine in person.

 If you love this idea and want to have it ready to go, check out the ready-made version at my TPT store!
 You can print it and play it!
 The interactive version plays on PowerPoint and iPad.
 It even includes real knocking sounds and children’s voices saying, “Trick or Treat!”